-Runtime-based approaches to investigate and optimise data quality of crowdsourced observations for environmental monitoring Scope: Europe has invested a significant amount of resources in infrastructure and services to achieve an autonomous, accurate and multi-level Earth observation capacity.
+Design-based approaches to investigate and optimise data quality of crowd-sourced observations for environmental monitoring

+Scope: Europe has invested a significant amount of resources in infrastructure and services to achieve an autonomous, accurate and multi-level Earth observation capacity.
 Initiatives such as Copernicus or similar (INSPIRE Infrastructure for Spatial Information in Europe, UrbanAtlas) have been seminal in providing a mapping of spatial planning, forest/agricultural areas, wetlands or artificial surfaces; yet, clearly the burden of investing in additional equipment or of maintaining the current infrastructure is unsustainable.

 Innovative ways of complementing the in-situ infrastructure with citizen-sourced data from thousands of mobile sensors at a lower cost are thus being sought.
 Whilst citizen participation in the environmental policy making process is still in its infancy, there are signs of a growing interest.
 This research is in the context of the Scent project (https://scent-project.eu/), funded by the EC H2020 Programme.
 In Scent, through a constellation of smart collaborative technologies, citizens will become the 'eyes' of the authorities and policy makers and will monitor land-cover/use changes through everyday activities.
 In this way, the costly in-situ infrastructure will be augmented with a people-generated and people-centric web of observations.

 However and despite recognising the power and benefits of citizen science data, the data quality of observations is still ambiguous; innovative and at the same time reliable methods are being investigated for determining the data quality of observations or inversely, the data uncertainties.
 There are two categories of methods/ways this problem can be approached: (i) design-based approaches and (ii) runtime approaches.
+This thesis will concentrate on the first category.
+In this set of methods, the candidate will design and leverage techniques for preparing well-designed tasks for getting valuable crowd-sourced data and just allow a suitable crowd to contribute to the tasks.
+The candidate will provide an unambiguous design of the tasks relevant, which may include but are not limited to the following:

-This thesis will concentrate on the second category.
-There are many research studies on the way that the data collected from sensors (including smartphone cameras) can be evaluated and how we can flag as invalid the measurements that are indeed a mistake and not a result of a phenomenon that was unexpected for the time/place.
-Some state of the art methods include the application of an ELO rating scheme1, fuzzy logic2 or others, yet the problem is very often application-driven.
-In the context of this thesis, observations from the following (not exclusive) tasks/actions from citizens will be collected: o smartphone images for several land-cover/use types within the Kifisos river area; annotation of images according to an image taxonomy/classification; images to measure water level from a pre-installed measuring tape placed in the river bank o smartphone videos in order to measure the flow of the water in the Kifisos river according to given guidelines o soil moisture measurements with a portable sensor and through a Scent-based smartphone app o reporting of events that are relevant to the environmental problem at hand through a Scent-based smartphone app In the context of thesis, field test experiments will be organised with a team of volunteers contributing to the task execution for testing the methods and approaches that the candidate will investigate.
+o take smartphone images for several land-cover/use types within the Kifisos river area and annotate the image according to an image taxonomy/classification o take soil moisture measurements with a portable sensor and through a Scent-based smartphone app o report events that are relevant to the environmental problem at hand through a Scent-based smartphone app

+Moreover, a second objective will be to research methods to determine an optimal set of contributors for each task according to reputation-based or credential-based methods.

+In the context of thesis, field test experiments will be organised with a team of volunteers contributing to the task execution for testing the aforementioned methods and approaches.

 Prerequisite Knowledge:

-1 https://en.wikipedia.org/wiki/Elo_rating_system 2Timms GP, de Souza PA, Reznik L, Smith DV.
-Automated Data Quality Assessment of Marine Sensors.
-Sensors (Basel, Switzerland).
-2011;11(10):9589-9602. doi:10.3390/s111009589. - o Theoretical background on statistical analysis and/or basic data analytics/machine learning background - Some experience with programming languages (Python, C or Java).
+- o Theoretical background on statistical analysis and/or basic data analytics - Some experience with programming languages (Python, C or Java).